USS ROOSEVELT DDG 80

 January 11, 2013 Cmdr.
 Frankie J. Clark relieved Cmdr.
 Robert S. Thompson as CO of the USS Roosevelt during a pierside change-of-command ceremony at Naval Station Mayport.

-February 8, DDG 80 is currently participating in the USS Kearsarge (LHD 3) ARG's Composite Training Unit Exercise (COMPTUEX).
+February 8, DDG 80 is currently underway in support of the USS Kearsarge (LHD 3) ARG's Composite Training Unit Exercise (COMPTUEX).

 July 29, USS Roosevelt departed homeport for Group Sail operations as part of the USS George H.W.
-Bush (CVN 77) Carrier Strike Group (CSG).
+Bush (CVN 77) CSG.

 November 14, The guided-missile destroyer departed Naval Station Mayport for burial-at-sea off the coast of Jacksonville Beach, Fla.

-November 23, The Roosevelt is currently underway for a Composite Training Unit Exercise (COMPTUEX), as part of the USS George H.W.
-Bush CSG.
+November 23, The Roosevelt is currently underway for COMPTUEX and Joint Task Force Exercise (JTFEX), as part of the USS George H.W.
+Bush Carrier Strike Group.

 February 15, 2014 USS Roosevelt departed Mayport for a scheduled deployment in the U.S. 5th and 6th Fleet Areas of Responsibility.